rust-embedded/wg/rfcs/0000-multi-core-soundness.md

 those users, providing a sound and safe-to-use `Mutex` that works by disabling interrupts is beneficial.
-Even for multi-core applications, it is expected that the actual cross-core communication is limited to a small number of places in the code, so making it more difficult.
+Even for multi-core applications, it is expected that the actual cross-core communication is limited to a small number of places in the code, so making it more difficult has limited impact.

 # Alternatives
 [alternatives]: #alternatives